mapto/UchitelnoEvangelie/README.md

     F --> G(Index Generation<br/><i>indexgenerator</i>)
 ```

-1. Digitalization - digitialisation of the texts (on how to use Transkribus, see this <a href="https://www.youtube.com/watch?v=X1NxWYWCe9g">presentation by Achim Rabus</a>)
+1. Digitalization - digitialisation of the texts (on how to use Transkribus, see this <a href="https://www.youtube.com/watch?v=X1NxWYWCe9g">presentation by Achim Rabus</a>).
-2. Enrichment - manual annotation of the relevant variations
+2. Enrichment - manual annotation of the relevant variations, see [input](extractor/).
-2. Extraction - automated extraction of word usages in tabular form (spreadsheet) from the enriched document
+2. Extraction - automated extraction of word usages in tabular form (spreadsheet) from the enriched document, see [illustration](extractor/).
-3. Alignment of the Slavonic and Greek texts - this and the following steps are the focus of a peer-reviewed publication - how asymetric cases and variations in copies are being addressed
+3. Alignment of the Slavonic and Greek texts - this and the following steps are the focus of a peer-reviewed publication - how asymetric cases and variations in copies are being addressed, see [publication](docs/ruskov-taseva-DIPRAL2022.pdf).
-4. Lemmatization - inclusion of lemmatization for each word in the spreadsheet
+4. Lemmatization - inclusion of lemmatization for each word in the spreadsheet, see [lemma and sublemma explanation](integrator/).
-5. Integration - processing of the spreadsheet, generating verification indices
+5. Integration - processing of the spreadsheet, generating verification indices, see [animation](integrator/).
-6. Consolidation - review of the intermediary index to locate and remove mistakes
+6. Consolidation - review of the intermediary index to locate and remove mistakes.
-7. Index Generation - final generation of the word indices
+7. Index Generation - final generation of the word indices, see [illustration](integrator/).

 # Download